 The licensed inspector must classify and give reasons in the written assessment for classifying the ACM and suspected ACM assumed to be ACM in the school building into one of the following categories:

-damaged or significantly damaged thermal system ACM,
+Damaged or significantly damaged thermal system ACM;

-damaged friable surfacing ACM,
+Damaged friable surfacing ACM;

-significantly damaged friable surfacing ACM,
+Significantly damaged friable surfacing ACM;

-damaged or significantly damaged friable miscellaneous ACM,
+Damaged or significantly damaged friable miscellaneous ACM;

-ACM with potential for damage,
+ACM with potential for damage;

-ACM with potential for significant damage,
+ACM with potential for significant damage; or

-any remaining friable ACM or friable suspected ACM.
+Any remaining friable ACM or friable suspected ACM.

 Assessment must include the following considerations:

-location and the amount of the material, both in total quantity and as a percentage of the functional space;
+Location and the amount of the material, both in total quantity and as a percentage of the functional space;

-condition of the material, specifying:
+Condition of the material, specifying;

-type of damage or significant damage (e.g., flaking, blistering, water damage, or other signs of physical damage);
+Type of damage or significant damage (e.g., flaking, blistering, water damage, or other signs of physical damage);

-severity of damage (e.g., major flaking, severely torn jackets, as opposed to occasional flaking, minor tears to jackets) and
+Severity of damage (e.g., major flaking, severely torn jackets, as opposed to occasional flaking, minor tears to jackets);

-extent or spread of damage over large areas or large percentages of the homogeneous area;
+Extent or spread of damage over large areas or large percentages of the homogeneous area;

-whether the material is accessible;
+Whether the material is accessible;

-the material's potential for disturbance;
+The material's potential for disturbance;

-known or suspected causes of damage or significant damage (e.g., air erosion, vandalism, vibration, water) and
+Known or suspected causes of damage or significant damage (e.g., air erosion, vandalism, vibration, water); and

-preventive measures which might eliminate the reasonable likelihood of undamaged ACM from becoming damaged or significantly damaged.
+Preventive measures which might eliminate the reasonable likelihood of undamaged ACM from becoming damaged or significantly damaged.

 The local education agency must select a Management Planner licensed to develop management plans to review the results of each inspection, reinspection, and assessment for the school building and to conduct any other necessary activities in order to recommend in writing to the local education agency appropriate response actions.
-The licensed person must sign and date the recommendation, provide his or her current license and training certificate, and, if applicable, provide his or her accreditation number, and submit a copy of the recommendation to the person designated under 454 CMR 28.12(7) for inclusion in the management plan.
+The licensed person must sign and date the recommendation, provide his or her current license and training certificate, and, if applicable, provide his or her accreditation number, and submit a copy of the recommendation to the person designated under 454 CMR 28.13(7) for inclusion in the management plan.

-(f) The Management Planner is responsible for informing the LEA in writing if the Management Plan is missing in part or in whole.
+The Management Planner is responsible for informing the LEA in writing if the Management Plan is missing in part or in whole.
 The LEA is then responsible for replacing the missing portions of the Management Plan.

 Response action

-The local education agency must select and implement in a timely manner the appropriate response actions in this section consistent with the assessment conducted in 454 CMR 28.12(5).
+The local education agency must select and implement in a timely manner the appropriate response actions in this section consistent with the assessment conducted in 454 CMR 28.13(5).
 The response actions selected shall be sufficient to protect human health and the environment.
 The local education agency may then select, from the response actions which protect human health and the environment, that action which is the least burdensome.
 For purposes of determining which of these response actions is the least burdensome, the local education agency may consider local circumstances, including occupancy and use patterns within the school building, and its economic concerns, including short-term and long-term costs.
 The response action must at a minimum meet the requirements as set forth in subsections (a) through (h) of this section.
-No asbestos abatement shall be performed in a school building while school is in session without the prior written approval of the Department.
+No asbestos abatement shall be performed in a school building while school is in session during normal school hours without the prior written approval of the Department, except for an emergency project.

 If damaged or significantly damaged thermal system insulation ACM is present in a building, the local education agency must: